Political and security situation

 If you are travelling off road, employ a qualified guide and obtain appropriate permits from the Ministry of Interior.
-There have been reports of cars being held up and shots fired at them while off-road in the desert near Fayoum.

 Only certain categories of foreign residents may import vehicles.
 Vehicles of visitors should be temporarily imported with a valid “carnet de passage” available from the Automobile Association.